 The main goal of education is to fit a person into a system so they can fulfill a specific role within the machine of society.
 But purpose cannot be contained to a box (which is what society is).
 And many people are born to create new roles rather than to fit into ones that already exist.
 So, society has as much capacity to prevent a person from finding and fulfilling their purpose as it does to enable a person to find and fulfill their purpose.
 The education system worldwide must change.
 It must change into a system that is designed to give a child all the tools to learn and the encouragement to seek out information that interests them.
 It must change into a system that is designed to uncover and develop the unique potential inherent in every child rather than to cram every child into the same mold.

 The social molding in Germany is overwhelming.
-I have met so many German people on this trip that I love.
-I would take them home with me if I could.
-But overall, I find the German social culture to be terrifying.
 This is a culture that is so heavily identified with right and wrong.
 If you step out of line by half of an inch, someone is always there to angrily remind you to get back in order.
 I have never seen people go so far out of their way to tell other people what they are doing wrong and shame them into conforming with rules and expectations.

 Yesterday, I experienced the extent of this dynamic when I was driving around the city.
 I was in the lane that goes straight and no one was behind me but when I did not go forward when the light turned green, the people in the turning lane to my left started honking at me.
 NONE of them were being inconvenienced by the fact that I wasn’t moving forward.
 They became infuriated that I wasn’t following the rules.
 The famous German punctuality is just one byproduct of this social atmosphere.
 After two days here, I was already emotionally feeling like the only acceptable thing to do here and the only way to avoid being yelled at is to stand in one place with my back against the wall and to not move a muscle while not looking at anyone in the eye.
 I can see why there is such a counter culture of complete rebellion here.
 The inflexible and strict social control that citizens impose on one another is overwhelming.
 After trying to make no errors and feeling like it’s impossible not to, a part of you just wants to scream enough and impulsively graffiti red spray paint all over people’s houses and cars and faces.
 I feel that in the future, I will be here in Germany again and I will be working with people to transmute the pervasive and destructive conditioning of perfectionism.
 As someone who has struggled and who still struggles with perfectionism myself, I am the perfect person to initiate this kind of conversation.
 However I am aware that the first trap I will fall into with the German people relative to healing the perfectionism complex is that many will then try to become perfect at being imperfect.